kubedb/etcd-disco/docs/reference/etcd-disco.md

       --grpc-keepalive-min-time duration             Minimum interval duration that a client should wait before pinging server. (default 5s)
       --grpc-keepalive-timeout duration              Additional duration of wait before closing a non-responsive connection (0 to disable). (default 20s)
-      --heartbeat-interval uint                      Time (in milliseconds) of a heartbeat interval. (default 100) -h, --help                                         help for join
+      --heartbeat-interval uint                      Time (in milliseconds) of a heartbeat interval. (default 100) -h, --help                                         help for etcd-disco
       --initial-advertise-peer-urls URLs             List of this member's peer URLs to advertise to the rest of the cluster. (default http://localhost:2380)
       --initial-cluster string                       Initial cluster configuration for bootstrapping. (default "default=http://localhost:2380")
       --initial-cluster-state StringsFlag            Initial cluster state ('new' or 'existing'). (default new)